SenseNet/sn-tools/docs/sntrace.md

 > According to our measurements, the system deceleration rate is 1% on a loaded web server and high verbosity logging.
 Still, it is advisable to switch tracing on when needed and switch it off after.

 ### Where does the data go
-The trace entries are written to various targets depends on the trace providers that are currently active.
+The trace entries are written to various targets depending on the trace providers that are currently active.
 A provider needs to implement the very simple **ISnTracer** interface.
-More than one provider can be used simultaneously.
+Multiple providers can be used simultaneously.
 See details of implementation below.
-The default SnTrace provider setting is the only one **SnFileSystemTracer** that persists the entries to the file system, with buffered way as fast as possible.
+The default SnTrace provider is the **SnFileSystemTracer** that persists the entries to the file system (using a buffer) as fast as possible.

 ## Trace entry
 A trace stream contains single line entries.
 An entry has TAB separated fields in fixed order.
-This format ensures that these lines can be quickly processed for example a table if them pasted into a new Excel worksheet.
+This format ensures that these lines can be quickly processed if they are placed into a new Excel worksheet.

 ```text
 Line  Time                       Category  ApplicationName          Thread  Op      State  Duration         Message